 When learning the pentatonic patterns, we typically play each position of the scale vertically across the neck from the 6th string to the 1st and back.
-For instance, in the diagram below we see the first position of the A major pentatonic played vertically.
+For instance, in the diagram and tab below we see the first position of the A major pentatonic played vertically.

-When played vertically like this, you see runs like the following:
+When played vertically like this, you see pentatonic runs like the following:

-However, we can move this scale horizontally up the neck as well and pass through each position of the pentatonic scale.
+However, since the notes for the pentatonic scale span the entire fretboard, we can move this scale horizontally up the neck as well and pass through each position of the scale.

-Now we can take the same lick from the vertical example, apply it diagonally and get the following:
+Now we can take the same lick from the vertical example, apply it horizontally and get the following pentatonic run up the neck:

 This method isn’t confined to a particular position.
 It can be applied to any position of the pentatonic and from any starting point in the scale.
 The very nature of it gets you moving through the pentatonic scales up and down the neck.